 - How frequently do you urinate?

-- Are you experiencing fever, lower back pain or blood in the urine?
+- Are you experiencing fever, lower back soreness or blood in the urine?

 - Have you experienced similar problems in the past?